tguless/HierarchyCMS/README.md

 [Sencha GXT](https://www.sencha.com/products/gxt/) : Enabled a rich GUI experience similar to full desktop apps of the time using the legacy gxt-2.2.4-gwt22 library.

+[GWT 2.5.1](https://www.gwtproject.org/versions.html) : Google Web Tooklit (GWT) was a Google sponsored project which fused the server back-end and browser front-end code to converge on the Java programming language.
+It also came with its own simplified data transport technology [GWT RPC](https://www.gwtproject.org/doc/latest/tutorial/RPC.html)

 Running via Maven in GWT Dev Mode
 ---------------------------------